11 Mar Backing up to Wasabi S3 buckets using BackupAssist

 Note that this is part of a 30-day free trial but after this period will require an additional licence to run within BackupAssist:

-Step 2: After selecting the data you wish to backup, on the Destination media tab, select S3 compatible cloud storage and then click Next:
+Step 2: After selecting the data you wish to backup, on the Destination media tab, select Wasabi and then click Next:

-Step 3: After selecting a suitable backup scheme and clicking Next you will be asked to enter the S3 Bucket Settings:
+Step 3: After selecting a suitable backup scheme and clicking Next you will be asked to enter the Wasabi Bucket Settings:

-- The S3 compatible bucket needs to match the name of the bucket you created above.
+- The Wasabi bucket needs to match the name of the bucket you created above.

-- The Service URL defines the data centre you want to connect to in the Wasabi network.
-For Europe the current closest data centre is in Amsterdam and the URL is https://s3.eu-central-1.wasabisys.com.
+- The Region defines the data centre you want to connect to in the Wasabi network.
+For Europe the current closest data Centre is in London so we recommend you select EU-West-1 (London)

 - You will need to enter a new unique encryption password for this job.
 This is used by BackupAssist to encrypt the data before transferring it to Wasabi.
 You will need this encryption password to recover any data from the backup so keep a copy in a safe place (we strongly recommend you use a password manager to do this).